-The body systems mostly affected were mammary gland (46.4 %), skin and subcutis (25.9 %), followed by oral cavity (6 %) and genital tract (6 %).
+The body systems mostly affected were mammary gland (46.4 %), skin and subcutis (25.9 %), followed by oral cavity (6%) and genital tract (6%).
 A similar proportion of tumors by body system has been reported by other authors (40.8% skin and subcutis, 34.8% mammary gland, and 7.2% genital (Vascellari et al., 2009); 51% skin and subcutis, 30% mammary gland, and 3.9% genital (Gamlem et al., 2008).
-It is widely accepted that the perceived frequencies of tumors in these body systems tend to be greater as they are easier to recognize by the owners and physical examination than are tumors of the respiratory tract, digestive tract, and other internal organs that require specific examinations such as X-ray, computed tomography scanning (CT), magnetic resonance imaging (MRI) or ultrasound examination (Merlo et al., 2008).
+It is widely accepted that the perceived frequencies of tumors in these body systems tend to be greater as they are easier to recognize by the owners and physical examination than are tumors of the respiratory tract, digestive tract, and other internal organs that require specific examinations such as Xray, computed tomography scanning (CT), magnetic resonance imaging (MRI) or ultrasound examination (Merlo et al., 2008).
 Smaller differences in the proportion of tumors by body system could be the result of different environmental influences or customs regarding spaying of animals between the studied populations and those from other studies.

 The sex ratio in our study (36.1% male, 63.8% female dogs) is not equally distributed.
-This difference can be explained by the fact that mammary tumors, exclusively affect female dog, occupy a frequency of 46.4% of all neoplasms.
+This difference can be explained by the fact that mammary tumors that exclusively affect female dog, occupy a frequency of 46.4% of all neoplasms.
 Our result is supports many previous studies (Anderson and Johnson, 1967; Cohen et al., 1974; Luttgen et al., 1980; Hayes et al., 1983; Bukowski et al., 1998) which showed that females are more affected by neoplasms than males and this is due to the fact that mammary tumors are of great importance in female tumor pathology.
 According to our study, the males has a high incidence than females of tumors originated from skin and subcutis.
-The literature also showed that males have a higher incidence than females of skin and subcutis tumors (Cohen et al., 1974; Hayes et al., 1983; Bukowski et al., 1998; Collas, 1997).
+This has been shown by a great number of authors (Cohen et al., 1974; Hayes et al., 1983; Bukowski et al., 1998; Collas, 1997).